 "Of course, home and business insurance policies typically cover damage from wildfires," said NW Insurance Council president Kenton Brine.
-"But just as most wildfires are started by human activity and many could be prevented, we hope property owners realize there is a lot each of us can do to reduce the risk that a wildfire will destroy our own homes, businesses and communities."
+"But just as most wildfires are started by human activity and many could be prevented, we hope property owners realize we all have the ability to reduce the risk that a wildfire will destroy our own homes, businesses and communities."

-To help you prepare, the National Fire Protection Association (NFPA) offers a free Firewise Toolkit for home and business owners whose properties are exposed to the threat of damage from wildfire.
-NFPA also is hosting a free two-part webinar, "Wildfires and Insurance", in May that will share advice about how to physically - and financially - prepare for the threat of wildfire.
-The webinar is free is open to all.
+To help you prepare, the NFPA offers a free Firewise Toolkit for home and business owners whose properties are exposed to the threat of damage from wildfire.
+The toolkit provides a list of possible projects, checklists, safety tips and much more.

-Many insurance companies offer tips and assistance to help property owners learn ways to make their homes and businesses fire-resistant, so it's a good idea to go online or call your agent or company to find out more.
-State agencies like the Idaho Department of Lands also have information to help.
+Many insurance companies also offer tips and assistance to help property owners learn ways to make their homes and businesses fire-resistant, so it's a good idea to go online or call your agent or company to find out more.